forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/short-codes.md

 They can be used to add custom markup, format text, generate HTML elements, or pull in data from external sources.

 ## Using Short Codes in Forestry
-Forestry provides no interface for using short codes in the editor, but does support using Hugo short codes.

-Users must enter the short codes in the format Hugo requires them in the content file.
+You can use Forestry [Snippets](/docs/settings/snippets/) to configure shortcodes in the editor.
+You can also use Hugo shortcodes directly, in the format Hugo requires them in the content file.

-For example, using Hugo’s built-in figure short code, a user must enter the following into the content body:
+For example, using Hugo’s built-in figure short code, a user may enter the following into the content body:

 ```
 {{</* figure src="/example.jpg" title="Example Image" */>}}
 ```
+This could be configured as a Forestry Snippet for ease of use.

 ## Built-in Short Codes
 Hugo ships with a collection of built-in short codes for modifying the output of your content body.